-The names of our directors, their city of residence, their principal occupation, the year when they became directors, the number of voting Shares (Class A Subordinate Voting Shares and Class B Shares) of the Corporation that the directors owned beneficially or over which they exercised control or direction, as well as the number of share units held by the directors pursuant to the Deferred Share Unit Plan of the Corporation (or, in the case of directors who are also employees of the Corporation, the number of vested deferred share units granted pursuant to the Share Unit Plan of Transcontinental Inc. applicable to the Executive Chair of the Board or for executives), as of October 29, 2023, are indicated below.
+The names of our directors, their city of residence, their principal occupation, the year when they became directors, the number of voting Shares (Class A Subordinate Voting Shares and Class B Shares) of the Corporation that the directors owned beneficially or over which they exercised control or direction, as well as the number of share units held by the directors pursuant to the Deferred Share Unit Plan of the Corporation (or, in the case of directors who are also employees of the Corporation, the number of vested deferred share units granted pursuant to the Share Unit Plan of Transcontinental Inc. applicable to the Executive Chair of the Board or for executives), as of October 27, 2024, are indicated below.

-Name Principal Occupation Director Since Number of Class A Subordinate Voting Shares Number of Class B Shares Number of Deferred Share Units Jacynthe Côté, ICD.D Candiac, Québec Chair of the Board of the Royal Bank of Canada and Corporate Director 2016 3,000 - 61,332 Nelson Gentiletti Kirkland, Québec • Corporate Director 2021 8,000 - 17,778 Yves Leduc Longueuil, Québec Co-President and Chief Operating Officer, XNRGY Climate Systems Inc., a pioneer in the design and manufacture of energy-efficient commercial HVAC systems and Partner, Idealist Capital, an investment management firm focused on investing private growth capital with entrepreneurs 2017 4,900 42,547 Isabelle Marcoux, C.M.
-(1)(2) Montréal, Québec Executive Chair of the Board of Transcontinental Inc. 2005 4,000 1,000 8,515 Nathalie Marcoux (2) Town of Mount Royal, Québec Vice President, Finance of Capinabel Inc., a private management company 2011 - - 33,736 Pierre Marcoux (2) Town of Mount Royal, Québec President of Contex Group Inc., an event planning and media company 2005 5,000 1,000 - Rémi Marcoux, C.M., O.Q., FCPA (2)(3) Montréal, Québec Founder and Director of Transcontinental Inc. 1976 102,044 12,562,840 - Anna Martini, FCPA Montréal, Québec • President and Chief Executive Officer of Psycho Bunny, a men's apparel brand 2011 3,750 - 103,746 Mario Plourde Kingsey Falls, Québec • President and Chief Executive Officer of Cascades Inc., a company which manufactures, converts and markets packaging and tissue products 2015 9,900 - 64,502 Jean Raymond Montréal, Québec Vice-Chairman, Managing Director and Head of CIBC Capital Markets - Québec, CIBC World Markets Inc., a business offering products and services aimed at capital markets, securities, brokerage and asset management 2017 10,000 - 51,163 Annie Thabet (4) Nun's Island (Verdun), Québec • Corporate Director 2015 14,280 - 37,034
+Name Principal Occupation Director Since Number of Class A Subordinate Voting Shares Number of Class B Shares Number of Deferred Share Units Serge Boulanger Saint-Jean-sur-Richelieu, Québec • Corporate Director 2024 (1) 3,000 - 1,261 Jacynthe Côté, F.ICD Candiac, Québec Chair of the Board of the Royal Bank of Canada and Corporate Director 2016 3,000 - 71,418 Nelson Gentiletti, FCPA Kirkland, Québec ■ • Corporate Director 2021 8,000 - 24,784 Isabelle Marcoux, C.M., F.ICD (2)(3) Montréal, Québec Executive Chair of the Board of Transcontinental Inc. 2005 4,000 1,000 9,038 Nathalie Marcoux (3) Town of Mount Royal, Québec President of Capinabel Inc. 4), a private management company 2011 - - 35,808 Pierre Marcoux (3) Town of Mount Royal, Québec President of Contex Group Inc., an event planning and media company 2005 5,000 1,000 - Anna Martini, FCPA Montréal, Québec • President and Chief Executive Officer of Psycho Bunny, a men's apparel brand 2011 3,750 - 121,270 Mario Plourde Kingsey Falls, Québec Manufacturing Operations and Sustainable Development Consultant 2015 9,900 - 79,142 Jean Raymond Montréal, Québec Vice-Chairman, Managing Director and Head of CIBC Capital Markets - Québec, CIBC World Markets Inc., a business offering products and services aimed at capital markets, securities, brokerage and asset management 2017 10,000 - 64,577 Annie Thabet (5) Nun's Island (Verdun), Québec • Corporate Director 2015 14,280 - 44,816